kirillvy/react-slots/README.md

 ### ConditionalSlot.Else

 Component that renders if none of the elements have rendered.
-Must be the last child.
+Must be the last child, or conditional elements after it won't render..

 ## Conditional Slots